ucsd-progsys/liquidhaskell/README.md

 -----------------

 A termination check is termformed to all recursive functions used.
-Use no-termination-check option to disable the check
+Use termination-check option to enable the check

-    liquid --no-termination-check test.hs
+    liquid --termination-check test.hs

 In recursive functions the first algebraic or integer argument should be decreasing.
 The default decreasing measure for lists is length and Integers its value.